-In fulfillment of its contract administration duties, the District shall maintain a process or system for tracking contract expiration dates in order to determine well in advance of a contract expiration date if there is a continuing need for the procurement item.
-If the District determines there is a continuing need for the procurement process no later than 90 days prior to the contract expiration date of an existing contract and no later than 45 days prior to the contract expiration date, publish, if applicable, a solicitation for the procurement item.
-However, if the District determines that a procurement will be complex or involve a change in industry standards or new specifications requiring negotiations, the District shall initiate a standard procurement process no later than 180 days prior to the contract expiration date, publish, if applicable, a solicitation for the procurement item, the District shall initiate a standard procurement process no later than 180 days prior to the contract expiration date, publish, if applicable, a solicitation for the procurement item, the District shall initiate a standard procurement process no later than 180 days prior to the contract expiration date, publish, if applicable, a solicitation for the procurement item.
+In fulfillment of its contract administration duties, the District shall maintain a process or system for tracking contract expiration dates to determine well in advance of a contract expiration date if there is a continuing need for the procurement item.
+If the District determines there is a continuing need for the procurement item, the District unit shall when practicable initiate a standard procurement process no later than 90 days before the contract expiration date of an existing contract and no later than 45 days before the contract expiration date, publish, if applicable, a solicitation for the procurement item.
+However, if the District determines that a procurement will be complex or involve a change in industry standards or new specifications requiring negotiations, the District shall initiate a standard procurement process no later than 180 days before the contract expiration date and no later than 45 days before the contract expiration date, publish, if applicable, a solicitation for the procurement item.

 Utah Admin.
-Rules R33-8-110(2) (June 21, 2017)
+Rules R33-8-110(2) (May 23, 2022)